jaguilarweb/landing-page/README.md

 ## Instructions

+This project is a FEND program powered by Udacity and requires you to utilize JavaScript skills to convert this project from a static project to an interactive one.

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter project had some HTML and CSS styling to display a static version of the Landing Page project.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+The all app's functionality are in `js/app.js`

+## About
+This is a personal development to the project subject to review.

+- Code reference: The W3School site (https://www.w3schools.com/) and MDN web Docs were consulted during project development.

+- Disclaimer: This is a proposal or test project and your use of the code is under your own accountability.

+## Authors
+These application and documentation were created by Jenny Aguilar.